silnrsi/font-narnoor/documentation/source/developer.md

 - python3 -m venv variable
 - source variable/bin/activate
 - pip3 install gftools
-- fontmake -m source/Narnoor-VF.designspace -o variable
+- gftools builder googlefonts.yaml

-The output will be in the `variable_ttf` directory.
+The output will be in the `gf/variable` directory.

 ## Contributing to the project